Hopeful Mindsets®

-You can learn more about the Five Keys to SHINE Hope and download free Five Keys to SHINE Hope posters at https://hopefulcities.org/know-the-five-keys/
+You can learn more about the Five Keys to Shine Hope and download free Five Keys to Shine Hope posters here.

 Hope is an innovative way to address mental health, as it is preventative in nature.
 Your Hope Score (we use Snyder’s Children and Adult Hope Scale) predicts your future likelihood of anxiety and depression.
 So just because you have experienced anxiety and depression doesn’t mean it is your destiny, as you can proactively practice and manage your hope.
 So while we don’t treat depression or anxiety, we do teach the “how-to” of hope.